thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 {% include image file='ctw.jpg'
    alt='Creative Tech Week' %}

 [Get your tickets now](https://www.eventbrite.com/e/creative-tech-week-conference-hub-tickets-43199425645?discount=CREATIVETECH) for Creative Tech Week 2018 in NYC, May 3-12.
-Members of the ThoughtWorks Arts community can receive a special 20% discount with the code CREATIVETECH.
+Members of the Thoughtworks Arts community can receive a special 20% discount with the code CREATIVETECH.

 ## Directors and Alumni News